 Having Your Baby with New England OB-GYN

-Your obstetrical care will begin with a visit between 5 and 8 weeks – you will meet one of our nurses who will go over your medical history, provide educational materials, and answer any questions you might have.
+For newly pregnant patients, your routine obstetrical care will begin with a telemedicine visit between 6 and 9 weeks – you will speak with one of our nurses who will go over your medical history, provide educational materials, and answer any questions you might have.
 This appointment will take place over the phone during evening hours at your convenience.

 Please review our current Prenatal Care Guide that reviews in detail our practice and protocols, testing offered by our office and additional resources for pregnancy and the postpartum period.

 As an affiliate of Brigham and Women’s Hospital, all of our patients deliver at the hospitals main campus located in the Longwood medical area.
-To learn more about the Center for Women and Newborns at Brigham and Women’s Hospital view an online maternity tour or visit BWH online to register for a tour of the facility.
+To learn more about the Center for Women and Newborns at Brigham and Women’s Hospital view an online maternity tour.